liballeg/allegro_winpkg/universal/README_msys.txt

 To build Allegro, extract Allegro's source into a subdirectory named 'allegro' and then run build_allegro_msys_{bits}.sh.
 This will place the outputs inside the allegro_msys_{bits} directory.

+Once you built everything, you can create Allegro packages by running package_msys.sh.